E-commerce Expansion as well as Industrialization and Manufacturing Growth Intensifies the Need for Warehousing

 Establishing contemporary dry storage facilities demands a significant initial capital investment.
 This encompasses expenses for land purchase, building, and the implementation of cutting-edge technologies like automated storage and retrieval systems.
 Elevated initial expenses can discourage potential investors and hinder market expansion, especially among smaller companies that might not possess the required financial means.

 Labour shortages and increasing wages notably add to operational expenses.
-Although warehouses are now becoming increasingly automated, there is a still need for skilled labour in overseeing these systems.
+Although warehouses are now becoming increasingly automated, there is still a need for skilled labour in overseeing these systems.
 Such issues are made worse by high employee turnover rates in the logistics industry, forcing firms to invest heavily in training and hiring.
 Space constraints present a major challenge to the dry storage warehousing sector, affecting operational effectiveness and overall business success.
 With the rise of e-commerce and industrial activities, the need for warehouse space is at a peak.

 This rivalry can result in elevated rental prices, increasing costs for businesses to obtain sufficient storage facilities.
 Businesses may find it challenging to identify appropriate locations, especially in urban regions where space is scarce.
 Constricted space can lead to congested warehouses, complicating effective inventory management.
 This situation can cause extended picking times, heightened labour costs, and greater risks of mistakes in order fulfilment.
 Inefficient operations can adversely affect customer satisfaction and profitability.